Almiraat/goFPU/README.md

 But let me be honest with you.
 I could have fallen for this.
 Anyone could have fallen for this.
 So don't feel guilty.
 And, anyway, no one is going to be named or shamed :)

-But I do want to use this opportunity to leave you with a few good thoughts.
+But I want to use this opportunity to leave you with a few good thoughts.
 So please, bare with me and read on.

 # What just happened?
 ![](media/pictures/Mackerel.jpg)